Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases. Read more.

 - Walk Highlands: Detailed hiking maps and route information with photos to help you get your bearings.
 This is an invaluable website for planning winter walks.

 - Ordnance Survey has a great service where for around £25 a year you can download an unlimited number of OS maps to your mobile device.
 I use the app myself and I’ve lost count of the number of times it saved me when I’ve been out hiking in winter but forgot to pack a paper map.

 - Traffic Scotland: Provides updated road and rail information that includes disruptions to services due to bad weather.

 - Google Maps.
 Where would we be without Google Maps?
 Google Maps includes directions for travellers on foot, car and public transport.

 - The Met Office is the official body of UK meteorology and in my experience their forecasts are the most accurate.
-A great alternative is Open Weather who has an easy-to-read layout on their website.
-Check my Weather Forecast page for links to Open Weather forecasts of various regions in Scotland.
+A great alternative is Open Weather which has an easy-to-read layout on their website.

 - Outaboutscotland.com has lots of articles that include tips and advice on the best places to visit in Scotland, what to do in each region and suggestions for tourist attractions to add to your sightseeing itinerary.